 In this article, we share why you need a budget, different types of budgets, some actionable budgeting tips, and a few steps to creating a working budget for your church.

-Like families and governments, churches need budgets to define how to bring in enough money and where that money is spent.
+Like families and governments, churches need budgets to define how to bring in enough money and show where they spend it.
 Budgets act like a map for church leaders to follow.

 Following a budget also helps hold churches accountable to their congregations and allows them to follow their mission of reaching more people and spreading God’s word.

-Regardless of the type of budget you decide to go with, if your budget answers each of these questions and looks towards the future, you are on the right track.
+Regardless of the type of budget you decide to go with, if your budget answers each of these questions and looks toward the future, you are on the right track.

 Thanks to a lifetime of the house and personal budgeting success, you may think you are an expert on budgeting.
 Budgeting for churches is similar in some ways, but they are much closer to business budgeting.
 Below is a list of different budgets that work best for various churches.

-Line-item budgeting is the most common form of the budget with businesses.
-If your church already has a budget that works, this type of budget may work best.
+Line-item budgeting is the most common form of business budget.
+If your church already has a budget that works, this type of may work best.
 A line-item budget takes a church’s previous budget and only makes a few tweaks to update it for the current year.

 The zero-based budget starts every year with a zero-dollar balance.
-What that means is each of your church’s services must be paid for during the year.
-A zero-based budget may not be possible annually, but you may want to look at adding this type of budget clean-up every 5 years.
+That means your church must pay for each of your services during the year.
+A zero-based budget may not be possible annually, but you may want to add this type of budget clean-up every five years.

 The final budget type is program budgeting.
 This budget type focuses on church programs and evaluates their usefulness and ability to raise funds.
 If your church decides to go with this budget type, you must determine what needs each program was created to serve and if the program effectively fulfills these needs.

-Your church leadership may come across specific essential programs to your church, that do not raise the necessary funds to support its existence financially.
-In these cases, your church will need to find additional ways to raise funds for these programs.
+Your church leadership may come across specific essential programs that do not raise the necessary funds to support their existence.
+In these cases, your church must find additional ways to raise funds for these programs.

 Church budgets must cover all the needed expenses that your church accrues.
 Below is a list of the most common areas that must be covered in your church budget.

-Keep track of all income your church receives — including online donations and other fundraising channels.
-Keep separate income streams so they can be used for the intended purpose.
+Keep track of all your church’s income — including online donations and other fundraising channels.
+Keep income streams separate to ensure you use them for their intended purpose.

 Regardless of the size of your church, you most likely have at least a few salaried staff positions.
 These positions may also offer benefits like healthcare.
-When budgeting, you must include the total salaries of each staff member along with the cost of the benefits paid for each.
+When budgeting, you must include each staff member’s total salary and the cost of the benefits paid for each.

 In addition to personnel costs, your church’s administration costs will likely stay the same year after year.
-Operating expenses include rent or mortgage payments, office equipment and supplies, insurance costs, and more.
+Operating expenses include rent or mortgage payments, office equipment and supplies, insurance, and more.

 Facilities and equipment costs can stay the same every year, but additional charges can come up.
-If possible, your church should keep other reserves to cover unexpected maintenance costs.
+Your church should keep other reserves to cover unexpected maintenance costs if possible.

 Your church’s direct ministry can include programs for children, youth, counseling, adult men and women, and more.
 These are your primary programs and are essential to the mission of your church.
 Each of these programs should fulfill a critical need, and funding for these programs should be dependable so you can continue providing these services.

-Outreach costs are an expense specific to churches, and cover missions, evangelism, and social events.
+Outreach costs are specific to churches, covering missions, evangelism, and social events.
 While your church expenses are a primary concern, your church will likely fund mission trips and activities to fulfill your mission.

 The goal of every church is to grow and spread God’s word to more people.
 The result of this growth is often a need for a larger facility.
 As your church grows, you may have the dream of a larger building in your mind.
 It is never too early to start saving for this cost.
 Your church should have a reserve set up for this growth.

 Ideally, your church should have at least three months of reserves to fall back on — preferably more than this.
-At the very least, it’s smart to have reserves that can cover a month’s worth of salaries and key expenses.
+At the very least, it’s wise to have reserves that can cover a month’s worth of salaries and critical expenses.

 Pro tip: It’s easy to overlook annual expenses since they aren’t regular outgoings — which can lead to some surprises when the payments are due.
 Be sure to factor your church’s annual expenses into your budget.

 Unfortunately, many churches have debt thanks to a mortgage or other unexpected expenses.
-Payments for these debts must be included in your budget as necessary expenses.
+Churches must include these debt payments in their budget as necessary expenses.

 Fundraising software can help your church raise more funds and strengthen your donor relationships.
 Investing in software that can maximize your donor communications is also a smart move.